International Association of Hydrological Sciences: National representation

-Official contact between the IAHS and member countries is via the national representative in each country who acts as a focal point and channel for communication.
-If there is a national IUGG committee (usually appointed by the national academy of sciences or equivalent), the IAHS representative is nominated by it, or its IAHS subcommittee.
-Member countries may also appoint national correspondents of the Commissions.
+Official contact between the IAHS and member countries is made via the national representative in each country, who acts as a focal point and channel for communication.
+If there is a national IUGG committee (usually appointed by the national academy of sciences or equivalent), the IAHS representative is nominated by it or its IUGG subcommittee.
+Member countries may also appoint national correspondents for the commissions.

 Publications

-IAHS Press fulfills the IAHS mission of worldwide dissemination of research results and practice, and raises funds, by publishing and selling the Hydrological Sciences Journal and three book series: the Red Book series, Special Publications (Blue Books) and the Benchmark series.
-Since 2014, the Red Book series has been published online open-access by Copernicus Publications as the Proceedings of the International Association of Hydrological Sciences (PIAHS).
+IAHS Press fulfills the IAHS mission of worldwide dissemination of research results and practice, and raises funds by publishing and selling the Hydrological Sciences Journal and three book series: the Red Book series, Special Publications (Blue Books), and the Benchmark series.
+Since 2014, the Red Book series has been published online with open access by Copernicus Publications as the Proceedings of the International Association of Hydrological Sciences (PIAHS).
 The IAHS electronic news is distributed free to the members.

 Finance

-IAHS is a UK registered charity; all revenues are used to support the aims of the Association.
+IAHS is a UK registered charity; all revenues are used to support the aims of the association.
 The greater part of IAHS’ funding is raised through the publication of the Hydrological Sciences Journal.

-IAHS works closely with IUGG, International Council for Science (ICSU), UNESCO, World Meteorological Organization (WMO), International Atomic Energy Agency (IAEA) and WWC, and often collaborates with organisations such as International Association of Hydrogeologists (IAH), International Association of Hydraulic Engineering and Research (IAHR) and Inland Waterways Association (IWA).
+IAHS works closely with IUGG, International Council for Science (ICSU), UNESCO, World Meteorological Organization (WMO), International Atomic Energy Agency (IAEA) and WWC, and often collaborates with organisations such as the International Association of Hydrogeologists (IAH), International Association of Hydraulic Engineering and Research (IAHR) and the Inland Waterways Association (IWA).

 Hydrological decades

-IAHS supports hydrological research decades that aim to encourage hydrological research around the globe under a common theme.
+IAHS supports decades of hydrological research that aim to encourage hydrological research around the globe under a common theme.

 Predictions in Ungauged Basins

 The Predictions in Ungauged Basins (PUB) scientific decade lasted from 2003 to 2012.
-It was described as the "first scientific endeavour to track and quantify the world's water supply".
-Results from the PUB decade benefited other scientific initiatives such as HEPEX.
+It was described as the "first scientific endeavor to track and quantify the world's water supply".
+Results from the PUB decade benefited other scientific initiatives, such as HEPEX.

 Panta Rhei: change in hydrology and society

-The Panta Rhei scientific decade runs from 2013–2022.
-The name 'Panta Rhei' means 'Everything Flows'.
-The Panta Rhei decade focuses on scientific understanding, prediction and water management in rapidly changing environmental systems, with an explicit focus on the role of humans in the water cycle.
-The theme and the name of the Panta Rhei decade was identified through a community discussion and Panta Rhei was launched in 2013.
-During the first Panta Rhei biennium 2013-2015, 31 working groups were formed on diverse topics related to hydrology, society and change.
-Panta Rhei shares some common aims with the UNESCO International Hydrological Programme (IHP) Phase VIII on Water Security.
+The Panta Rhei scientific decade ran from 2013–2022.
+The name 'Panta Rhei' means "Everything Flows."
+The Panta Rhei decade focuses on scientific understanding, prediction, and water management in rapidly changing environmental systems, with an explicit focus on the role of humans in the water cycle.
+The theme and name of the Panta Rhei decade were identified through community discussion, and Panta Rhei was launched in 2013.
+During the first Panta Rhei biennium, 2013–2015, 31 working groups were formed on diverse topics related to hydrology, society, and change.
+Panta Rhei shared some common aims with the UNESCO International Hydrological Programme (IHP) Phase VIII on Water Security.